 #1 Diabetes Screening

 Singaporeans aged 18 to 39-years old who are deemed “at higher risk” can be eligible for subsidised diabetes screening.
-We can take the Online Diabetes Risk Assessment (DRA) here to check for our risk levels.
+We can take the Online Diabetes Risk Assessment (DRA) to check for our risk levels, which is typically based on risk factors such as weight, high blood pressure, diagnosis of Type 2 diabetes in your family, and diagnosis of gestational diabetes during pregnancy (females).

 Subsidies for diabetes screenings are only available once every 3 years.
 Below are the subsidised rates for Singaporeans.